 • Great for meal prepping – you can prep this ahead for weekday lunches or even freeze big batches when you see butternut on sale.

 I call this sort of food soul soothing because it’s nourishing and healthy but tastes super comforting all at once.
-I most often serve this with my parmesan cheese toast (which I also freeze in big batches) or if I’m feeling naughty, these mini grilled cheese.
+It’s served here with Sizzler cheese toast / parmesan toast (which I also freeze in big batches) or if I’m feeling extra, these mini grilled cheese are great too.

 Ingredients in this butternut soup recipe